UTSCC09/project-nicholas/README.md

 - Lim Lei
 - Jason Xia

+## Installation for your Software

+When building the project, please make sure you have npm and Node.js installed in order to use React

+#### Initializing the Project

+Run `npm install` in client and backend directories to install all dependencies required

+#### To run the project

+Run `npm run dev` in the backend directory to run the software

 ## Description of the web application

 Intuitive, user-friendly and efficient platform designed for fashion enthusiasts, allowing them to sell and purchase pre-owned clothing and shoes.
 Aims to create a community where users can easily find what they are looking for and sell/purchase clothing and shoes for their own wants.